sarahciston/codingcare/posts/cf-unliving.md

 <!-- I want to fill a room with e-ink screens and  -->

 Later I made artworks that asked people to bring their data with them.
 I asked for compassion, in small portable phrases — ones that could be turned from sound into writing into data packets into sound again.
+Some people seemed upset I was asking, said I was being too polite.

 I got a tattoo on my arm written in calculator font that says "IT'S OKAY TO CRY," after the song by Sophie Xeon.
 SOPHIE died in 2021 when she slipped and fell while climbing up to look at the moon.
 My tattoo artist [Ren] created a series of flash pieces honoring her life and work as a musician, producer, and trans rights activist.